yasmeenzeena/yasmeenzeena.github.io/proteintrafficking.md

 ### EGF receptor

-EGF can cause cancer if left switched on too long=  epidermal growth factor.
+EGF can cause cancer if left switched on too long =  epidermal growth factor.

 EGF binds to the EGF receptor at the plasma membrane using a endocytosis signal: tyrosine -X-X-hydrophobic amino acid.
 EGF is taken up and ubiquitin is EGF receptor during endocytosis --> goes to the endosome.
 The EGF-receptor-ubiquitin complex is NOT dissociated but transported to the late endosome.
 This compartment can bud inwards, so EGF complex is sorted into the inner membrane by escort proteins tat target the ubiquitin.
 EGF complex ends up in the intra-luminal vesicles (ubiquitin might be removed before this stage?) --> signal is switched off! cytosolic part of the receptor is no longer at the cytosol so the signal cannot be maintained --> when endosome fuses with lysosome everything is degraded.